Culture of South Sudan: Literature

-Apart from traditional oral literature of its different ethnic groups, there are modern literary writers of South Sudan, such as the short story writer Stella Gaitano, who writes in Arabic since her beginnings as a student at the University of Khartoum.
+Apart from the traditional oral literature of its various ethnic groups, South Sudan has modern literary writers.
+These include short story writer Stella Gaitano, who has written in Arabic since her days as a student at the University of Khartoum.

 Taban Lo Liyong, who was born in southern Sudan in 1939 and studied in the United States during the 1960s, is one of Africa's well-known poets and writers of fiction and literary criticism.

-Alephonsion Deng and his brother Benson Deng have become known as refugees, who first fled from war and starvation to neighboring Kenya, and later emigrated to the United States.
+Alephonsion Deng and his brother Benson Deng became known as refugees who fled war and starvation to neighboring Kenya before emigrating to the United States.
 There, they co-wrote their account as the Lost Boys of Sudan.